diatomzone/diatomzone.github.io/ZZZNOTES.md

   - but in the end, i used a normal [] array, first item = name, second item = text
 - when 3 periods are used in a YAML "" string and printed with a liquid variable, they don't turn into ellipses
 - css aspect-ratio: 1; can be combined with a defined width/height to create square images, useful for responsive/flex layout where fixed width/height would get messed up
+- for loops printing yaml maps: if the for loop is nested normally on separate lines it will print the items in separate p's/lines, but if the for loop is in one line then it will print everything on the same line
+- values with multiple quotes will break the containing quotes, so if you're using double quotes, surround with single quotes, and vice versa

 ## PROBLEMS
 - markdown newparagraphs are working but newlines not rendering properly, added newline_to_br to content fix https://stackoverflow.com/questions/52762454/jekyll-markdown-with-line-feed-is-not-rendered-in-html